sabonaterefe/credit-risk-model-end-to-end/README.md

 #This repository contains a full-stack implementation of a credit risk scoring system using alternative behavioral data from an eCommerce platform.
-The project is developed as part of the 10 Academy AI Mastery program in collaboration with Bati Bank and Xente.
+The project is developed in collaboration with Bati Bank and Xente.

 Project Objective:
 To build, deploy, and automate a machine learning pipeline that predicts the creditworthiness of customers using behavioral transaction data.
 The system enables a Buy-Now-Pay-Later (BNPL) service by assigning risk probabilities, credit scores, and optimal loan terms to new applicants.